shieman/ColorizeTOP/README.md

 ![Paulilles](https://github.com/shieman/ColorizeTOP/blob/master/Images/Paulliles.jpg) | ![Paulilles Couleur](https://github.com/shieman/ColorizeTOP/blob/master/Images/Paulilles_couleur.jpg)

 # How it works
 This c++ Top is made with opencv 4.2 dnn using Cuda 10.2.
+It uses machine learning model to predict colors.

 It's a Windows version, but you can compile with other os.

 Using movie files, i get an average 20fps with cuda dnn, 2 fps without.

 # What you need